New Mexico Senate

-The New Mexico Senate (Senado de Nuevo México) is the upper house of the New Mexico State Legislature.
+The New Mexico State Senate (Senado de Nuevo México) is the upper house of the New Mexico State Legislature.
 The Senate consists of 42 members, with each senator representing an equal number of single-member constituent districts across the state.
 All senatorial districts are divided to contain a population on average of 43,300 state residents.
 Members of the Senate are elected to four-year terms without term limits.

 The Senate convenes at the New Mexico State Capitol building in Santa Fe.

 Composition

 The makeup of the Senate for sessions from 2009–present is: